robinsones/robinsones_blog/content/page/speaking.md

 ### Build a Career in Data Science

-November 2019, R-Ladies DC and DC Emerging Technologies.
+November 2019, R-Ladies DC and DC Emerging Technologies, [Slides](https://speakerdeck.com/robinsones/build-a-career-in-data-science).

 ### funneljoin: Defining a Tidy Grammar of Funnels in R